Howard Tayler, Writing Excuses Podcast:

-At work, a controlled distraction might be having a Netflix show playing in the background while I’m working on nonverbal tasks.
+At work, a controlled distraction might be having a podcast or Netflix show playing in the background while I’m working on nonverbal, autopilot tasks.

 I like playing music (without lyrics) to engage the part of my brain that likes to wander.—Joan Albright

 Undoubtedly, inevitably, I still get distracted by ideas or my internal editor while writing, so I give myself permission to write annotations—otherwise I’ll be consumed by them for fear of forgetting them later.
 If I’m writing longhand, I leave about a one-inch margin on the edges for notes.
 If I’m typing, I mark notes with three slashes /// so I can find them later (It’s easier for me to find three lines than “TK” when I’m scanning through a document).

 Sometimes you can trick yourself into hyperfocusing by removing obstacles, gathering all of your tools ahead of time, and setting a timer.
 If you know that you’ll take a break once the timer’s done, you’ll be more likely to allow yourself to focus during “focus time.”